 From time to time we have patients and enquiries from prospective patients who for one reason or another are not covered by a health fund.

-Below is guide as to what you can expect and where possible bills will come from.
+Below is a guide as to what you can expect and where possible bills will come from.
 It is impossible to do an exact calculation of the cost you will be in for as it will vary because of unpredictable developments in pregnancy and childbirth and because fees for the same service will vary from one doctor to another.

 Dr Sykes’s fee

-Whether or not your are in a health fund is irrelevant for your ‘out-of-hospital’ pregnancy care, as long as you have Medicare cover.
+Whether or not you are in a health fund is irrelevant for your ‘out-of-hospital’ pregnancy care, as long as you have Medicare cover.
 That is because health funds only contribute to ‘in-hospital’ care costs.

 We are a ‘no gap’ practice for health funds which means we send our invoices for delivery and inpatient care directly to the relevant health fund for remuneration without there being any gap for the patient to pay.
 But as you are not in a health fund you will need to pay in full the delivery fee by 35 weeks pregnancy.
 You can claim a portion of the payment from Medicare.
 Please ask my secretary for more information.